MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/keyboard-navigation-support-customer-service-hub.md

 ---
-title: Keyboard shortcuts for the Customer Service Hub in Microsoft Dynamics 365 for Customer Engagement| Microsoft Docs
+title: Keyboard shortcuts for the Customer Service Hub | Microsoft Docs
 description: Use the keyboard shortcuts to perform common tasks in Customer Service Hub.
 author: anjgupta
 ms.author: anjgup